awsdocs/aws-config-developer-guide/doc_source/ec2-instance-detailed-monitoring-enabled.md

 # ec2\-instance\-detailed\-monitoring\-enabled<a name="ec2-instance-detailed-monitoring-enabled"></a>

-Checks whether detailed monitoring is enabled for EC2 instances\.
+Checks if detailed monitoring is enabled for EC2 instances\.
+The rule is NON\_COMPLIANT if detailed monitoring is not enabled\.

 **Identifier:** EC2\_INSTANCE\_DETAILED\_MONITORING\_ENABLED